Puppeteer API Reference for axe DevTools for Web

 AxeDevToolsPuppeteer(page: Frame | Page, options?: IOptions)

 For the first argument, you must pass an instance of a Puppeteer Frame or Page.
-This is the element that will be scanned.
-The second argument is optional object which can contain one of the following two properties:
+This is the target of the scan.
+The second argument is an optional object which can contain one of the following two properties:

 1. axeSource (optional): a string of axe-core source code